aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_15_Azure Sentinel.md

 #### Task 4: Create a playbook

 In this task, you will create a playbook.
-A security playbook is a collection of tasks that can be invoked by Azure Sentinel in response to an alert.
+A security playbook is a collection of tasks that can be invoked by Microsoft Sentinel in response to an alert.

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Deploy a custom template** and press the **Enter** key.